( Disponible en anglais seulement )

 Universities Outside of Canada

 Many universities outside of Canada are qualified donees for purposes of the Income Tax Act (Canada) (the “Act”), which allows them to issue official donation receipts to Canadian donors, thus allowing them to claim a charitable donation tax credit or deduction.
 In order to qualify, a university must be “prescribed”, which means that it must be listed in Schedule VIII to the Regulations under the Act.
 Prescribed universities must also apply to the Canada Revenue Agency (“CRA”) to be registered as a qualified donee.
-CRA provides an online list of such universities here.
+CRA provides an online list of such universities on their website.

 Budget 2018 proposes to eliminate the requirement that universities outside of Canada must be prescribed in the Regulations to the Act.
 Going forward, such universities will only need to appear on CRA’s list, rather than on two separate, identical lists.
 This will ensure a much faster process for universities that wish to be recognized as qualified donees, as the process to be added to the Schedule VIII has been known to take years.
 This new measure will apply as of Budget Day.